Seirdy/seirdy.one/content/posts/website-best-practices.md

     In Chromium and derivatives, run the browser with `--js-flags='--jitless'`; in the Tor Browser, set the security level to "Safer".

-[^13]: Libreoffice can also render HTML but has extremely limited support for CSS.
+[^13]: LibreOffice can also render HTML but has extremely limited support for CSS.
 OnlyOffice seems to work best, but doesn't load images.
 If your page is CSS-optional, it should look fine in both.

     Fun fact: Microsoft Outlook renders HTML email with Microsoft Word's proprietary HTML engine.